Cross-Platform vs Native App Development: How to Pick?

 Various tools are time and again used to fix such issues.
 However, they can never show results like the 100% native application.
 To make each software version work on its platform, you still need to go in and make adjustments, which adds yet another opportunity for human errors.

-In other words, while cross-platform technologies aid in easing the issue, they do not entirely solve it.
+In other words, while cross-platform mobile app development technologies aid in easing the issue, they do not entirely solve it.
 Therefore, native applications are much more bug-free and secure than their cross-platform counterparts.

 Cross-Platform vs Native App Development